frida/frida-website/_posts/2017-08-15-frida-10-4-released.markdown

 I.e. assuming the return type is `int`, we just replaced the function body with `return 9999;`.

-As a side-note it's worth mentioning that you could also use *Memory.protect()* to change the page protection and then go ahead and write code all over the place, but *Memory.patchCode()* is very handy because it also
+As a side-note you could also use *Memory.protect()* to change the page protection and then go ahead and write code all over the place, but *Memory.patchCode()* is very handy because it also

 - ensures CPU caches are flushed;
 - takes care of code-signing corner-cases on iOS.